youngminpark2559/CsharpDotnetConceptsAndIllustrations/csharpdotnet.md

 The downfall of this way is that this way makes code rigid because all other codes which doesn't need to be thread-safe are also becoming thread-safe.

+4.ThreadPool.

+You can pass the method as a argument into WaitCallBack delegate, which you want to execute on secondary threads.

+Then delegate object containing above methods can be queued into thread pool via QueueUserWorkItem\(\) method.

+And on the secondary threads against primary thread, you can invoke method which you want to invoke.

+ThreadPool has pros and cons.

 Ref.

 o Andrew Troelsen and Philip Japikse - C\# 6.0 and the .NET 4.6 Framework